Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Marshall Stats and Trends

-- The Thundering Herd have covered the spread twice this season when favored by 4.5 points or more (in six chances).
+- This season, the Thundering Herd have just two against the spread wins in six games as a favorite of 4.5 points or more.

-- Marshall has eclipsed the over/under in 55.6% of its opportunities this year (five times in nine games with a set point total).
+- Marshall's games this year have hit the over on five of nine set point totals (55.6%).

-- Marshall is 5-3 against the spread and 5-3 overall this season when the team notches more than 22.3 points.
+- When Marshall scores more than 22.3 points, it is 5-3 against the spread and 5-3 overall.

-- In games that Marshall totals more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.
+- In games that Marshall totals over 327.1 yards, the team is 5-4 against the spread and 6-3 overall.

-- This year, the Thundering Herd have turned the ball over 20 times, five more than the Blazers' takeaways (15).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.